 The biggest problem with visiting Japan and being a sports lover is finding out where the games are and how to get to the games.
 While there is ample information about when the games are, it can be difficult to know how to get there; where to sit; and what to do at the games.
 This is part of a series of posts designed to help you navigate to the stadium and enjoy the game as much as possible rather than getting lost in what to do.

-*Information is as of the start of the 2017 season.
+*All information is valid as of the start of the 2019 season and subject to change.

 - Name: NACK5 Stadium Omiya